Heather says:

 Eating locally and seasonally is a popular trend, with good reason.

-Choosing foods grown locally and in season reduces the amount of energy that is needed to bring the food from the farm to your table.
-In colder climates, it isn’t always convenient or practical as late winter can mean nothing is actually “in season”.
+Choosing foods grown locally and in season reduces the energy needed to bring the food from the farm to your table.
+It isn’t always convenient or practical in colder climates, as late winter can mean nothing is actually “in season.”
 In that case, your Winter menu options generally consist of a lot of root vegetables that store well.

 Tip: